ApprenticeAI/frapy/docs/topics/asyncio.rst

                     f"{MyComponent.__qualname__} requires the asyncio Twisted "
                     f"reactor.
 Make sure you have it configured in the " f"TWISTED_REACTOR setting.
-See the asyncio documentation " f"of Scrapy for more information."
+See the asyncio documentation " f"of Frapy for more information."
                 )